ITJ Pittsburgh

 Intro to Judaism - Online

-Tuesdays, 7:00-9:00 pm, begins October 21
+Tuesdays, 7:00-9:00 pm, Unit 1 begins October 13, 2026

 Learn about Judaism – its religion, practices, history, and culture – from cantors and rabbis from across Pittsburgh.
-In this 25 week course, we'll cover the Bible, Jewish Holidays, Israel, Keeping Kosher, Love and Marriage, Jewish History, Commandments, and God.
+In this 24 week course, we'll cover the Bible, Jewish Holidays, Israel, Keeping Kosher, Love and Marriage, Jewish History, Commandments, and God.
 Instructors represent rabbis from every major movement of Judaism: Conservative, Reconstructionist, Jewish Renewal, Orthodox and Reform.
 Each class is two hours long.

-ITJ follows the Miller Curriculum of the American Jewish University.
+ITJ follows a handcrafted curriculum built by an expert team of cantors and rabbis from Western PA, each of whom is an adept scholar in their particular subject.
 This course is often a requirement for conversion to Judaism: consult your rabbi/cantor for further guidance.

-Registration closes for Unit 1 on October 15.
+Registration for Unit 1 closes on October 12, 2026.

 Register